karengoncalves8/karengoncalves8/README.md

-### Olá, eu sou a Karen 👋
+### Hi, I'm Karen 👋

-- 🔭 Sou estudante da ETEC, atualmente no 2º ano cursando Desenvolvimento de Sistemas
+- :books: Currently on the last year of High School along with a Technical Course in Software Development
-- 🌱 Estou aprendendo JavaScript e ReactNative
+- :memo: Learning JavaScript and PHP
+- :zap: Always looking for new opportunities to improve my skills

 ##
 <div style="display: flex; flex-direction:row; justify-content:flex-start; align-itens:center;">